mikrono/tModLoaderWiki_kr_ko/Localization.md

 Entries for new content will automatically populate the `.hjson` files, but custom translation keys can also be added to the files.

 ## Manually Adding Keys
+Manually adding keys is not the recommended approach for most custom keys, it is easy to make a mistake and will not fully utilize the power of the localization system.
+See [Adding Localizable Properties](https://github.com/tModLoader/tModLoader/wiki/Localization#adding-localizable-properties) for the typical way of adding new keys to your mod.
+Manually added keys can be useful in some situations, however.

 To add custom keys, a modder can follow the `.hjson` syntax to add the localization entry directly.
 For example, ExampleMod has a category called "Common", these entries were all manually added as they are not used by tModLoader classes directly.

 For example, lets start with this `.hjson` file: